 When students are unable to manage a social problem on their own, they are encouraged to seek the help of an adult at school.
 As part of their responsiveness to social concerns, teachers may sometimes request the school counselor's help.
-If it seems that community resources would be helpful (for example, the Strong Moms Strong Daughters program or consultation with outside professionals), Emerson does not hesitate to utilize these resources.
+If it seems that community resources would be helpful (for example, consultation with outside professionals), Emerson does not hesitate to utilize these resources.
 Please refer to the "Discipline Process" section of this handbook to read about steps and consequences connected to harassment and/or relational aggression issues.